Lamho-Il/Linhao-Jasmine-Project-OIM3640/README.md

 ### Individual Goal:

 1. Jasmine: Learn how to effectively utilize the OpenAI API within a Flask application.
 And enhance my skills in HTML, aiming to create an accessible and user-friendly web page.
 2. Linhao: Apply concepts learned in lectures to real-world cases like this.
+Furthermore, the ability to make a coherent webpage that combines the use of API and self-design algorithm.

 ## Implementation Plan: